-A GUIDE TO MOUNT BROMO –

 (7:30am) Tracking back down and passing through point B29, we roamed in lush layers of greenery.
 Indonesia is truly blessed with life and fertility.
 80% of the Tengger people are farmers where they grow crops such as potatoes, cabbage and onions.

-Finally a turning page – 100% Life!
+Coming down was a total eye candy – 100% Life!
 The view coming down from the mountain was a stark contrast from hiking up.

 Meet the Tengger locals.
 We loved the functionality of the beautiful traditional sarong (cloth) worn.
-Unlike, how it is typically used by southeast Asians where these sarongs would be wrapped around the waste, the Tenggerese wear them as head and body cover from the cold.
+Unlike, how it is typically used by locals where these sarongs would be wrapped around the waste, the Tenggerese wear them as head and body cover from the cold.

 Site: Sunrise Point at Mount Bromo